 Smoking increases the number of nicotine receptors in your brain.
 When you stop smoking, those receptors continue to expect nicotine, and when they don’t get it, they begin to adjust.
 That adjustment process is what causes both cravings and withdrawal, and overcoming these withdrawal symptoms and cravings is one of the determining factors in whether you successfully quit or not.
 Some of the symptoms you can experience with withdrawal include:

 Once you’ve stopped smoking, it will take nicotine around 72 hours to leave your body- and the withdrawal symptoms you experience will take effect around 2-3 days after you quit.
 These symptoms usually last for around 1-3 months after you quit; although symptoms like low levels of energy and irritability can take longer to go away than the others.

 Any effective smoking cessation program will have to consider this long adjustment period; the period of time it takes your nicotine receptors to go back to normal.
 For this reason, you’ll find that some doctors recommend weaning off nicotine slowly, with things like nicotine replacement therapy, rather than just going cold turkey.

-So to summarise, most people seeking to quit smoking will start to feel better after around a week, and all of symptoms will have gone within 3 months.
-And in terms of nicotine withdrawal symptoms, this average is true across all types of smokers; heavy and light, so you should never be caught in the trap of thinking that its too late to think about quitting.
+So to summarise, most people seeking to quit smoking will start to feel better after around a week, and all of the symptoms will have gone within three months.
+And in terms of nicotine withdrawal symptoms, this average is true across all types of smokers; heavy and light, so you should never be caught in the trap of thinking that it's too late to think about quitting.
 The average timescale for people overcoming nicotine addiction is around 3 months.